WATCH: Kevin Durant's Ridiculous Shot In Jazz-Nets Game

 Kevin Durant had an unbelievable shot in Monday's game between the Utah Jazz and Brooklyn Nets.

-The Brooklyn Nets are hosting the Utah Jazz on Monday night in New York at Barclays Center, and during the game Kevin Durant hit an outstanding shot.
+The Brooklyn Nets hosted the Utah Jazz on Monday night in New York at Barclays Center, and during the game Kevin Durant hit an outstanding shot.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of the team.